License Plate Number Lookup: 6 Must-Knows before you Search

 These Subscription Based Scam Services Don’t Care About Your License Plate Lookup

-They exist for only one reason; to sell you a monthly subscription to their database and charge you continually.
+They exist for only one reason; to sell you a monthly subscription to their outdated database and continually charge you.
 That’s their real business.
+And to cancel, they make you jump through hoops.
 At Docusearch, you only pay for the search you need and nothing more.
-No subscription and no commitment to future cost.
+No subscription to purchase, nothing to cancel and no future obligation.